joakim/kay/README.md

     return result
 }

--- "running a cell's code (`do` is an environment method)"
+-- "running the cell's code using `do` (an environment method)"
 result: do (code-cell)  --> '2 + 3 = 5'
 print (result)          --> 5

--- "a mutable cell with all slots exposed, marked with `*` (object/struct/dict in other languages)"
-mutable: *{
-    foo: 42
-    bar: true
-}

--- "mutating exposed slots from outside the cell"
--- "setters return the cell, so messages may be piped/chained (fluent interface)" -- "here using indentation syntax for chaining setter messages" mutable
-    foo: 10
-    bar: false

--- "specifying the slot name using a string"
-key: 'foo'
-mutable key: 42

--- "a cell with an individually exposed slot, marked with `*` (a block in other languages)"
+-- "a cell with an individually exposed slot, marked with `*`"
 addition: {
     a: 3   -- "a local slot"
     *b: 2  -- "an exposed slot"
     return (a + b)
 }